OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Troubleshooting.md

 1. Go to the "Deployment center" section of the app service that failed to deploy.
 2. Click on "Sync" to restart the deployment.

-If you had to do this, you may not have received the **botId** and **appDomain** values at the end of the deployment.
+If you had to do this, you may not have received the **authorBotId**, **userBotId** and **appDomain** values at the end of the deployment.
 To find them, go to the "Configuration" section of your Web App.

+* **authorBotId:** This is the author Microsoft Application ID for the Company Communicator app.
+It can be found in the "AuthorAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
+For the following steps, it will be referred to as %authorBotId%.
-* **botId:** This is the Microsoft Application ID for the Company Communicator app.
-It can be found in the "MicrosoftAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
-For the following steps, it will be referred to as %botId%.
+* **userBotId:** This is the user Microsoft Application ID for the Company Communicator app.
+It can be found in the "UserAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
+For the following steps, it will be referred to as %userBotId%.
 * **appDomain:** This is the base domain for the Company Communicator app.
 It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurefd.net.
 For the following steps, it will be referred to as %appDomain%.

 We are currently looking into how to make this process more resilient to intermittent failures.

 ## 2. Forgetting the botId or appDomain
-If you forgot the your **botId** and **appDomain** values from the end of the deployment.
+If you forgot to copy your **authorBotId**, **userBotId** and **appDomain** values from the end of the deployment.
 You can find them in the "Configuration" section of your Web App.

+* **authorBotId:** This is the author Microsoft Application ID for the Company Communicator app.
+It can be found in the "AuthorAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
+For the following steps, it will be referred to as %authorBotId%.
-* **botId:** This is the Microsoft Application ID for the Company Communicator app.
-It can be found in the "MicrosoftAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
-For the following steps, it will be referred to as %botId%.
+* **userBotId:** This is the user Microsoft Application ID for the Company Communicator app.
+It can be found in the "UserAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
+For the following steps, it will be referred to as %userBotId%.
 * **appDomain:** This is the base domain for the Company Communicator app.
 It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurefd.net.
 For the following steps, it will be referred to as %appDomain%.